SriramRajagopal42/SportsMe/README.md

 The frontend will be available on http://localhost:3000, which should appear in your browser automatically.

 ## Authors
-SportsMe was created by Savio Joseph, Arnav Kushwah, Sriram Rajagopal, Sailesh Gunaseelan, and Pranav Akella as a project for CS35L
+The app SportsMe was created by Savio Joseph, Arnav Kushwah, Sriram Rajagopal, Sailesh Gunaseelan, and Pranav Akella as a project for CS35L.